influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/subscription-management.md

 If the ID file doesn't exist on startup, Kapacitor will create one.
 If a subscription matching the Kapacitor ID doesn't exist in InfluxDB, Kapacitor will create a new subscription in InfluxDB.
-This process ensures that if or when Kapacitor stops, it will reconnect to the same subscription on restart as long as the contents of `/var/lib/kapacitor/` remain intact.
+This process ensures that when Kapacitor stops, it will reconnect to the same subscription on restart as long as the contents of `/var/lib/kapacitor/` remain intact.

 _The directory in which Kapacitor stores its ID can be configured with the